John Stephens Wood: Career

 In 1915, Wood turned up at the scene of the lynching of Leo Frank, Jewish factory owner in Atlanta, with Judge Newt Morris on the morning after the murder.
 He drove the vehicle in which Frank's body was conveyed to the undertaker.
-Whether he had any prior knowledge of or involvement with the lynching is open to dispute, as he and Morris may have been simply trying to ensure Frank's body had a decent burial.
+Wood was also a member of the Ku Klux Klan, albeit he only attended one meeting and later left the group.

+Early political career

-Entering politics, Wood was a member of the Georgia House of Representatives in 1917; served as Solicitor General of the Blue Ridge Judicial Circuit, 1921–1925.
-He was elected as a Superior Court Judge, Blue Ridge Judicial Circuit, 1925–1931.
+Entering politics, Wood was a member of the Georgia House of Representatives in 1917; served as Solicitor General of the Blue Ridge Judicial Circuit from 1921 to 1925.
+He was elected as a Superior Court Judge, Blue Ridge Judicial Circuit from 1925 to 1931.

+Congress

-In 1931, Wood was elected as a Democrat from Georgia's 9th congressional district to the 72nd United States Congress and was reelected to the 73rd Congress (March 4, 1931 – January 3, 1935).
+In 1931, Wood was elected as a Democrat from Georgia's 9th congressional district to the 72nd United States Congress and was re-elected to the 73rd Congress (March 4, 1931 – January 3, 1935).
 He was unsuccessful in seeking renomination in 1934 and resumed the practice of law.

 Ten years later, in 1944, Wood was elected to the 79th United States Congress serving until the 82nd Congress (January 3, 1945 – January 3, 1953).
 As chairman of the House Un-American Activities Committee, he had a prominent role in investigating the American Communist Party and the entertainment industry; the committee charged 10 persons with contempt of Congress for refusing to testify, and their careers and reputations were severely damaged in what was called the Hollywood Blacklist.

 Wood was criticized for failing to investigate the Ku Klux Klan in the same period, as it was expanding in chapters in opposition to civil rights activism by African-Americans.

 Later years

-Wood did not seek reelection in 1952 and he resumed the practice of law in Canton, Georgia.
+Wood did not seek re-election in 1952 and he resumed the practice of law in Canton, Georgia.
 Finally, failing health forced his retirement.

+Death and burial

 Wood died in Marietta, Georgia, September 12, 1968, and was interred in Arlington Memorial Park, Sandy Springs, Georgia.